 Red Velvet Cupcakes.
 In.
 A. Jar.

 Been kind of obsessed lately with desserts in a jar.
 My apologies.
 Like these peppermint chocolate cupcakes in a jar with my go to chocolate cupcake and a peppermint cream cheese frosting and crushed candy canes.
 All in mason jars.
+Mason Jar cupcakes are my new jam.

 Like I said obsessed. 🙂 But I figure when it comes to cakes and cupcakes in jars you wouldn’t mind.

-This fun desserts starts with my go to red velvet cupcake.
+This fun dessert starts with my go to red velvet cupcake.
 This red velvet cupcake has the perfect hint of cocoa powder, the tanginess from the buttermilk, and trademark red of course.
 And then my favorite cream cheese frosting recipe.

 And they are made in one bowl with no mixer required!
 If your cream cheese and butter are softened, you can simply give your bowl a wipe and use the same bowl for your frosting.
 Easy peasy.

-A few tips for making these cupcakes:
+A few tips for making these cupcakes in mason jars:

 - Have your pans ready before you start.
 Because these are going in mason jars in the end, you could skip the cupcake liners and simply spray your pans generously with a non-stick spray.